Majesticats/Its-not-Mappening/Doccumentation/Project Proposal.md

 ## Preliminary Sketches
 ![alt text](https://github.com/Pulkman/VIU-3D-Map/blob/main/Doccumentation/Images/sketch1.jpg)
 ![alt text](https://github.com/Pulkman/VIU-3D-Map/blob/main/Doccumentation/Images/Sketch2.jpg)

+As shown above in the pictures, the map will have similar grid patterns and nodes that connect to form the path.

 ## Scaling options
 Initially, the project will be limited to the VIU campus, but the design will support scaling to other universities or institutions.
 By keeping the architecture modular, additional campuses can be added without reworking the entire system.
 Future scaling may include 3D map, indoor navigation for buildings, and the ability to handle real-time updates such as clousers for construction.